-- If you sent them any evidence before the hearing, check that they received it. - If you don't understand a question ask them to repeat it or put it another way.
+- If you don't understand a question ask them to repeat it or put it another way.
 If you still don't understand, tell them that. - If they say something that isn't right, make it clear that it is not true.
-For example, if they say "He doesn't have much trouble with walking does he?" make it clear if your child does have trouble with walking. - Don't worry about using the 'right' language or 'buzz words'.
+For example, if they say "He doesn't have much trouble with walking does he?" make it clear if your child does have trouble with going places. - Don't worry about using the 'right' language or 'buzz words'.
 It is much better to use your own words.
-If you think they haven't understood something you have said, say it again in a different way. - Don't make light of the problem.
-It's tempting to gloss over the difficulties your child has but you will only harm your case if you do.
-Be as frank as you can be. - Try to make sure you don't exaggerate the problems that your child has either.
-If you do this, the panel might not believe you when you are not exaggerating. - Parents often want to explain the impact of meeting the extra care needs their child has on the rest of their family or their own health.
+If you think they haven't understood something you have said, say it again in a different way. - It's tempting to gloss over the difficulties your child has but try not to.
+Be as frank as you can be. - Parents often want to explain the impact of meeting the extra care needs their child has on the rest of their family or their own health.
 Try not to do this as it is a distraction.
-Just explain what extra help your child needs and why they need it.

-- Try to answer every question as broadly as you can.
+Just explain what extra help your child needs and why they need it. - Try to answer every question as broadly as you can.
 If you just give short answers, the panel won't be able to get a better understanding of your situation.
 So try to give longer answers and be willing to explain things.
 For example, if they ask if your child needs extra help to get washed in the morning, don't just say yes or no. Tell them if they do, what they need help with, how long it takes you, how they respond, and if they need help with anything else in the morning.

-- If you find you haven't said

-everything you want to say because

-they haven't asked the right question

-- tell them anyway.
-It is important

-that you say everything.
-A clever

-tactic is to make notes about what

-you want to tell them and tick them

-off as you say them.
-Make sure that

-they are all ticked off before you

-leave.
-If you need to, you can ask

-them to wait a moment while you

-check your notes.
-If you have taken

-somebody with you for moral

-support, this is a very useful thing for

-them to do.

-- If your child's condition goes up and down and they need different amounts of help on different days, you will need to make this clear.
+- If you find you haven't said everything you want to say because they haven't asked the right question tell them anyway.
+It is important that you say everything.
+A clever tactic is to make notes about what you want to tell them and tick them off as you say them.
+Make sure that they are all ticked off before you leave.
+If you need to, you can ask them to wait a moment while you check your notes.
+If you have taken somebody with you for moral support, this is a very useful thing for them to do. - If your child's condition goes up and down and they need different amounts of help on different days, you will need to make this clear.
 It is best if you can say roughly how often you need help with each thing, rather than saying 'sometimes'.
 For example, 'David's condition is bad for three weeks out of every four.
 For those weeks his joints are very painful and he cannot walk very far or stand'.
-If you have kept a diary of the help your child needs (see page 21) you should be able to use that to work out how often they need help with different tasks.